AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Related Work

 \section{Related Work}

-\textbf{Safety alignment of LLMs.} The development of LLMs involves several stages of safety alignment \citep{dubey2024llama,huang2023trustllm}.
-During pretraining, developers filter out harmful data to reduce the likelihood of the model generating them.
-In fine-tuning, developers use supervised fine-tuning (SFT) and RLHF \citep{ouyang2022training,bai2022training,dai2023safe,ji2024beavertails,rafailov2024direct} to adjust the model's rejection behavior under malicious prompts.
-Finally, at deployment, system-level safety filters like Llama Guard \citep{inan2023llama} and ShieldGemma \citep{zeng2024shieldgemma} help detect and block harmful inputs or outputs.
-Although newer LLMs use more refined strategies during fine-tuning to counter jailbreaks while minimizing false refusal rates \citep{anthropic2024claude3,dubey2024llama,inan2023llama}, our findings suggest that these strategies need more tailored prefixes to improve generalization.

-\textbf{Jailbreak attacks and red-teaming.} Many works focus on jailbreaking aligned LLMs, which also support red-teaming.
-Beyond manual jailbreaks \citep{perez2022red,liuPromptInjectionAttack2023a,weiJailbrokenHowDoes2023}, automated jailbreaks mainly fall into two types: white-box, requiring model weights or output logits, and black-box, requiring only output tokens.
-White-box attacks use search-based methods \citep{zou2023universal,andriushchenko2024jailbreaking}, or gradient-based methods \citep{guo2021gbda,guo2024cold,geisler2024attacking}, to optimize attack prompts, some also considering fluency \citep{liu2023autodan,zhu2023autodan,paulus2024advprompter,thompson2024fluent}.
-Black-box attacks use predefined or learned strategies \citep{chao2023jailbreaking,mehrotraTreeAttacksJailbreaking2023,zeng2024johnny,paulus2024advprompter} to generate or iteratively optimize interpretable attack prompts, making them ideal for closed-source LLMs.
-With weight access, such as in red-teaming, white-box attacks can potentially be stronger and more targeted, and indeed remain the most effective attacks against defensive LLMs like Llama-2 \citep{mazeika2024harmbench}.
+\textbf{Jailbreak attacks and red-teaming.} Jailbreaking aligned LLMs, crucial for red-teaming, is a focus of many works.
+Beyond manual jailbreaks \citep{perez2022red,liuPromptInjectionAttack2023a,weiJailbrokenHowDoes2023}, automated methods are typically white-box (requiring model/logit access) or black-box (output-only).
+White-box attacks use search- or gradient-based prompt optimization \citep{zou2023universal,andriushchenko2024jailbreaking,guo2021gbda,guo2024cold,geisler2024attacking}, sometimes with fluency considerations \citep{liu2023autodan,zhu2023autodan,paulus2024advprompter,thompson2024fluent}.
+Black-box attacks use designed/learned strategies \citep{chao2023jailbreaking,mehrotraTreeAttacksJailbreaking2023,zeng2024johnny,paulus2024advprompter,zheng2024improved,wei2023jailbreak,anil2024manyshot} for interpretable prompt optimization, suitable for closed-source LLMs.
+White-box attacks, with weight access, can be stronger and more targeted, often proving most effective against defended LLMs like Llama-2 \citep{mazeika2024harmbench}.
+Recent efforts uncover novel attack vectors, such as exploiting model reasoning \citep{wu2025sugarcoated} or using assistive tasks to obscure intent \citep{chen2025sata}.
+Creating transferable attacks by reducing prompt overfitting remains an active research area \citep{lin2025understanding,zhang2025guiding}.
 We omit discussion of jailbreak attacks with threat models other than user prompt modification \citep{huang2024catastrophic,zhao2024weak,liu2024advancing}.